kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/making-layouts@dXeYVMXv-3MRQ1ovOUuJW.md

 # Making layouts

-Making web layouts means arranging content on a page well.
-Modern CSS uses Flexbox (for rows/columns) and CSS Grid (for 2D layouts).
-Responsive design makes sites fit all devices.
-Frameworks like Bootstrap or Tailwind help build faster.
-Good layouts think about what's important, how users move through the page, and if everyone can use it.
-This makes the site look good and work well.
+Web layouts arrange content effectively using modern CSS techniques like Flexbox (1D) and CSS Grid (2D).
+Responsive design adapts to all devices.
+Frameworks like Bootstrap and Tailwind accelerate development.
+Good layouts prioritize content hierarchy, user flow, and accessibility.

 Visit the following resources to learn more: